dgaydukov/cert-aws/sa/files/sa.md

 * explicit deny always overwrites all allows
 * SCP can only filter, it never add permissions
-* at each level intersection happen between parent policy & level policy, and only those present in both are given Invitations :
+* at each level intersection happen between parent policy & level policy, and only those present in both are given
+Invitations:
 * you (any user with proper iam permissions) can send up to 20 invitations per day - only pending invitations are count, if 5 were accepted immediately, you can send 5 more
 * invitation expire after 15 days - you should resend it if you want account to join
 * if user didn't receive invitation email for any reason, you have to cancel invitation & send it again (there is no option to resend)
 Organization activity - tab in iam console, where you can see which org which services are using.
 You can use this to improve SCP by finding what services are not deny by SCP yet never used by users.
-You can use cli `enerate-organizations-access-report` & `get-organizations-access-report` to get access report from cli.
+You can use cli `generate-organizations-access-report` & `get-organizations-access-report` to get access report from cli.
 By default when you create org with all features, SCP disabled.
 You should explicitly enable it from aws console/cli.
 Once you enable, default `FullAWSAccess` SCP attached to root that allow all actions on all resources.
 You can create new SCP and attach it to any OU/account/root.
 You can also attach default `FullAWSAccess` to any OU/account, but this make no sense, cause since it attached to root, all other OU/accounts inheret it automatically.